devtut/generate/docs/algorithm/longest-increasing-subsequence.md

 ---
-metaTitle: "Algorithm - Longest Increasing Subsequence"
+title: "Algorithm - Longest Increasing Subsequence"
 description: "Longest Increasing Subsequence Basic Information, C# Implementation"
+date: 2026-01-27
+tags: ["algorithm"]
 ---

 # Longest Increasing Subsequence

 ## Longest Increasing Subsequence Basic Information

 The [Longest Increasing Subsequence](https://en.wikipedia.org/wiki/Longest_increasing_subsequence) problem is to find subsequence from the give input sequence in which subsequence's elements are sorted in lowest to highest order.
 All subsequence are not contiguous or unique.